lrusso/llama3pure/README.md

 ./llama3pure -model Llama3.gguf -prompt "Tell me in 1 line what is Microsoft."

-# pass a prompt with additional parameters
+# pass a prompt along with additional parameters

 ./llama3pure -model Llama3.gguf -temperature 0.9 -max_tokens 256 -context_size 2048 -system_prompt "You are a helpful assistant." -prompt "Tell me in 1 line what is Microsoft."
 ```